Darrell R. Lindsey

-Biography
+Early life

 Lindsey was born in Jefferson, Iowa, to Jesse Lyle and Grace Alice Lindsey.
 After graduating from high school in Fort Dodge in 1938, he attended Buena Vista University in Storm Lake for one year before transferring to Drake University in Des Moines.
 He enlisted as an aviation cadet at Fort Des Moines on January 16, 1942.

+Military career

-He trained at Visalia, Lemoore and Victorville Fields in California, receiving his pilot's wings and commission as a second lieutenant in August 1942.
+He trained at Visalia, Lemoore Army Air Field and Victorville Army Air Field in California, receiving his pilot's wings and commission as a second lieutenant in August 1942.

+World War II

 Lindsey was also trained as a bombardier at Kirtland Field, New Mexico, and in 1943 was assigned to the 314th Bomb Squadron at MacDill Field, Florida, with the rank of first lieutenant.
 He was transferred to Kellogg Field, Michigan, in September 1943, and assigned to the 585th Bomb Squadron, 394th Bomb Group (Medium), a B-26 Marauder outfit.
 Promoted to captain in December, he was assigned as a flight commander.

 As part of the Ninth Air Force the 394th Bomb Group was deployed to RAF Boreham, England, on March 11, 1944, and immediately participated in the bombing of bridges, airfields and the rail system in France in preparation for the cross-channel invasion.
 On D-Day, the group attacked gun positions in Cherbourg, then continued to support Allied ground units in Normandy by attacking German lines of communication.
 In late July, the group changed bases to RAF Holmsley South in preparation for a move to the continent, and on August 7, 1944, began a three-day campaign against rail and bridge targets in the Île-de-France region of northern France for which the group as a whole received a Distinguished Unit Citation.